 Effects Quality: "Maximum" setting values are all quadrupled over the vanilla Maximum setting.
 "High" setting now renders at doubled distance over the vanilla Maximum setting.
 "Medium" setting now uses vanilla Maximum setting values.
 "Low" is unchanged.

-Volumetric Quality: "Maximum" setting will now render volumetric lights at much higher quality with a heavy performance cost, "High" now uses settings that are in between vanilla Maximum and the new highest possible quality at a seemingly minimal performance cost, and "Medium" now uses vanilla Maximum settings.
-"Low" should disable volumetric effects entirely, for the fun of it.
+Volumetric Lighting Quality: "Maximum" setting will now render volumetric lights at much higher quality with a heavy performance cost, "High" now uses settings that are in between vanilla Maximum and the new highest possible quality at a seemingly minimal performance cost, and "Medium" now uses vanilla Maximum settings.
+"Low" will disable volumetric effects entirely, for the novelty.

-Reflection Quality: Slightly reduced the amount of screen edge fade out for Screen Space Reflections (SSR), allowing more of a reflection to appear near the edges of your screen.
-SSR will now display higher fidelity reflections overall.
-In some areas this is hard to notice, in others it will be very apparent.
-Remove the "drawparam" folder if you don't want the quality improvements.
+Reflection Quality: Reduced the amount of screen edge fade out for screen space reflections (SSR), allowing more of a reflection to appear near the edges of the screen.
+Additionally, SSR now displays higher fidelity reflections overall - in some areas this is hard to notice but in others it will be very apparent.
+Remove the "drawparam" folder if you dislike these fidelity changes and you'll have vanilla SSR but still keep the reduced screen edge fade.

-Shader Quality: changed "High" setting, which is the highest option in-game, to enable the highPrecisionNormalEnabled parameter.
+Shader Quality: changed "High" setting to enable the hidden "highPrecisionNormalEnabled" parameter.
+This may not do anything.

 Ray Tracing: "Maximum" has had its values adjusted to improve the sampling rate of the effects, to primarily address niche cases of spots in the game where RT artifacts can show up (ghosting, boiling, etc.).
-These can be very hard to notice if you don't know what to look for or where to find them but the framerate cost is very noticeable (especially at 4K or higher).
-This is primarily meant for screenshotting only!
+These can be unnoticeable/very hard to notice if you don't know what to look for or where to find them but the framerate cost is very noticeable (especially at 4K or higher).
+This is primarily meant for screenshotting, stick to "High" or lower otherwise!
 "High" now uses vanilla Maximum settings and "Medium" now uses vanilla High settings.
-"Low" now sets ray tracing render distance to "0", effectively disabling it - doing this lets you effectively disable RT when you want more performance and re-enable RT when you want quality, without having to Quit to Menu like normal when RT is set to "Off" (these changes don't work with the "Off" setting).
+"Low" now sets ray tracing render distance to "0", effectively disabling it - doing this lets you effectively disable RT when you want more performance and re-enable RT when you want quality, without having to Quit to Menu like normal when RT is set to "Off" (these changes don't work with the "Off" setting, unfortunately).

 Known Issues & Workarounds